 Worth reaching out to CMS?
 Might be helpful to get their perspective.

-Mtg. being planned for Physicians Sunday afternoon and all day Monday Purpose: to engage clinicians, provide info about HL7, and to find out what they need from HL7.
+A meeting is being planned for Physicians on Sunday afternoon and all day Monday Purpose: to engage clinicians, provide info about HL7, and to find out what they need from HL7.
 Hopefully CIMOs will be attending Clinician meeting.
 Many WG will talk about what they are working on.

-ACTION: If interested, Anita will get more info
+ACTION: If interested, Anita will get more info on the Physician CMIO meeting

 White Paper

 Almost finished.
-About 8 pages, several contributors, led by Seth Bloomenthal.
+About 8 pages, several contributors, led by Seth Blumenthal.

 Gap now: Waiting for AbdulMalik’s work – ERHQ guide.